Salerys/backend/README.md

 # Definitely Not Reddit (DNR) Backend

-This documentation covers the backend part of the project built with Django,  Django Rest Framework and React.<br>
+This documentation covers the backend part of the project built with Django, and Django Rest Framework.<br>

 [The Frontend can be found here:](https://github.com/Salerys/frontend)